 You Have Options if You Have Been Denied Benefits

 You only have a short time, generally 60 days, to file an appeal when you have been denied benefits.
-The following documents and information will need to be prepared if you intend to submit an appeal with the SSA:
+The following documents and information will need to be prepared if you intend to submit an appeal to the SSA:

 - Forms, identification of treating medical providers, written statements, and any other supporting documents